 The MCU has seen its fair share of mythic and epic hijinks over the years.
 From Thor to Guardians of the Galaxy to Doctor Strange to Captain Marvel, there is no shortage of stories when it comes to examining the relationship between cosmic forces at large and the impact they make here on Earth.
-This special niche of the MCU is about to get even bigger with the arrival of the second MCU Phase 4 feature film set for release later this year, Marvel's Eternals.
+This special niche of the MCU is about to get even bigger with the arrival of the third MCU Phase 4 feature film set for release later this year, Marvel's Eternals.

 We first learned about Eternals back in April 2018 when Marvel Studios head Kevin Feige admitted a film based on Marvel Comics icon Jack Kirby's The Eternals was in development.
 In the comics, the Eternals are a race of cosmically-powered beings created by the Celestials.
 They’re essentially immortal, which accounts for the name “Eternals.”
 Like the Asgardians, many of them are mistaken for gods in human mythology.
-Since Feige's confirmation, the Eternals hype has grown, with huge announcements including the casting of Hollywood A-lister Angelina Jolie and Game of Thrones alum Richard Madden coming our way.
+Since Feige's confirmation, the Eternals hype has grown, with huge announcements, including the casting of Hollywood A-lister Angelina Jolie and Game of Thrones alum Richard Madden coming our way.

 Here’s everything we know about The Eternals in terms of release date, cast, characters, story, and everything else you might need to know about what will no doubt be one of the most expansive, colorful, and offbeat MCU movies yet.

 Who or what are the Eternals in Marvel Comics?

 The Celestials are a race of godlike beings fans of the MCU should recognize.
 Star-Lord’s father, Ego, is a Celestial prominently featured in Guardians of the Galaxy vol.2.
 Jeff Goldblum’s Grandmaster is supposed to be another, but we never get the sense in Thor: Ragnarok that he’s a super-powered individual.